-

 - Always ask your landlord about having pets

 - Be neighbourly, minimising noise or other disturbances.
-For instance, tell your neighbours if you are going to have a gathering or carrying out works involving drilling etc.
+For instance, tell your neighbours if you are going to have a gathering or carrying out works involving drilling, and so on

 - Dispose of your household rubbish in the appropriate manner, keeping refuse areas clear and clean